Catholic Church in Lithuania: 17th–18th centuries

 The construction of churches funded by noble patrons and the founding of new monasteries intensified significantly in the 17th and 18th centuries.
 Schools, hospitals, and shelters were often established alongside them.
 Most Dominican monasteries in the Grand Duchy of Lithuania were founded in the 17th century.
 Until the fall of the Lithuanian state in 1795, monasteries gained substantial influence, as monks became active in all areas of religious and cultural life.

 The officially Catholic Grand Duchy of Lithuania ceased to exist after the Third Partition of Poland–Lithuania in 1795, carried out by the Protestant Kingdom of Prussia and the Eastern Orthodox Russian Empire.
 Most Lithuanian territories fell under Russian control.
 Empress Catherine II of Russia established the Archdiocese of Mogilev in 1782 for her new Catholic subjects.

 During the Kościuszko Uprising of 1794, during which the Vilnius uprising also took place, Catholic sermons supporting the insurrection were preached in various languages, including Lithuanian (e.g., by Michał Franciszek Karpowicz), both in churches (e.g., the Church of St. Johns in Vilnius) and among military units.

 Long 19th century (1795–1914)

 Anti-Russian poster in the Lithuanian language, urging Samogitians to defend the Catholic faith, 1862.

 After the uprisings of 1831 and 1863, the tsar's repression against the Catholic Church intensified, and monasteries were closed en masse.
 These monasteries were previously very involved in religious and cultural activities throughout the former Lithuanian lands and were responsible for many schools, libraries, and charity institutions.
 During the years of Russian rule, a struggle began within the Catholic Church for the rights of faith and Lithuanian national identity, which were persistently defended by Bishop of Samogitia Motiejus Valančius.
 Valančius spread faith, sobriety, and literacy among Lithuanians.

 20th century

 Lithuania regained its independence in 1918 and successfully defended it in the Lithuanian Wars of Independence.
 The Vatican recognized Lithuania's independence de jure in 1922.
 A concordat was signed in 1927 between Lithuania and the Holy See.

+In 1926 the diocesan structure of the Catholic Church was significantly modified by the papal bull Lituanorum gente.
+Indeed, with the new borders, only the ancient Diocese of Samogitia kept its seat within the new State, since the Diocese of Vilnius was then located on Polish territory: the Diocese of Samogitia became a metropolitan see as the Archdiocese of Kaunas, having as suffragans the new dioceses of Telšiai, Vilkaviškis, Panevėžys, and Kaišiadorys (the latter comprising the remaining Lithuanian territories of the Diocese of Vilnius, which had become an archiepiscopal see in 1925).